grab/engineering-blog/_posts/2019-07-03-catwalk-serving-machine-learning-models-at-scale.md

 Introduction
 ============

-Grab’s unwavering ambition is to be the best Super App in Southeast Asia that adds value to the everyday for our customers.
-In order to achieve that, the customer experience must be flawless for each and every Grab service.
+Grab’s unwavering ambition is to be the best Super App in Southeast Asia that adds value to the everyday for our consumers.
+In order to achieve that, the consumer experience must be flawless for each and every Grab service.
 Let’s take our frequently used ride-hailing service as an example.
-We want fair pricing for both drivers and passengers, accurate estimation of ETAs, effective detection of fraudulent activities, and ensured ride safety for our customers.
-The key to perfecting these customer journeys is artificial intelligence (AI).
+We want fair pricing for both drivers and passengers, accurate estimation of ETAs, effective detection of fraudulent activities, and ensured ride safety for our consumers.
+The key to perfecting these consumer journeys is artificial intelligence (AI).

-Grab has a tremendous amount of data that we can leverage to solve complex problems such as fraudulent user activity, and to provide our customers personalised experiences on our products.
+Grab has a tremendous amount of data that we can leverage to solve complex problems such as fraudulent user activity, and to provide our consumers personalised experiences on our products.
 One of the tools we are using to make sense of this data is machine learning (ML).

 As Grab made giant strides towards increasingly using machine learning across the organization, more and more teams were organically building model serving solutions for their own use cases.
 Unfortunately, these model serving solutions required data scientists to understand the infrastructure underlying them.
 Moreover, there was a lot of overlap in the effort it took to build these model serving solutions.